What's the best way to cook all those different beans and lentils? Do they need soaking? And - ahem - do they really cause gas?

 “Every pantry needs a pulse!” says Parveen Ashraf.
 The cooking teacher and cookbook author is not talking about a heartbeat.
 She’s talking about the glorious array of lentils and dried beans we now have increasingly easy access to.
 But if you haven’t had much experience cooking with beans, it can be confusing.
 Do they all need soaking?
 How do you cook them?
 And – yes, we’ll tackle this one too! – do they actually cause gas?

-With World Pulse Day coming on February 10 – and Ashraf delving into pulses in her TV show, Parveen’s Indian Kitchen (currently screening on SBS Food Ch.
-33) we’re here to cut through the confusion – or as Ashraf says, “the dal debate!”
+With World Pulse Day falling on February 10, we’re here to cut through the confusion all year round – or as Ashraf says, “the dal debate!”

 Read on to learn more about the power of pulses, and how to cook with them, or if you’ve got your bean game sorted, hop straight over to SBS Food’s collection of dried bean recipes or lentil recipes.
 We feel it our duty to point out that as well as what you might expect – delicious dips, sensational stews, soups and salads, and more, there are choc-chip cookies, bean brownies and even vegan meringues made with aqua faba, the liquid from canned chickpeas.